 Indications are growing that the United States, perhaps together with one or more other nations, will soon launch a limited military strike on Syria.
 What "soon" means is anybody's guess.
-Secretary of State John Kerry has cut his vacation short and will make a
+Secretary of State John Kerry has cut his vacation short and will make a statement

 at 2 PM ET that is likely to include stepped-up criticism of the Bashir Assad regime.